John Miller

 Same with science, which is just maths masquerading under another name.

 Once you've switched to a metric system, made sure every student knew their tables and were competent at mental arithmetic; given every student a calculator and taught them how to use a spreadsheet, there shouldn't be much more to do - until they get to university.
 Maybe Pythagoras's Theorem might come in handy if you're putting in a shed or marking out a tennis court!
+Or if you're a baker, knowing pie are squared might be useful!

 There are more important things to learn in schools.